Usable-Security-and-Privacy-Lab/Packaging/ubuntu/launchpadTutorial.md

 ## Project packaging

 - When working on a package, you will want to make sure you have the newest version of the project from github by pulling from master, then you will copy the source to a new directory.
+The directory should represent the file structure you want to have on the target machine.
+If you want to install the source files in the /usr/src/YourDirectory directory, you would need to create that structure in the new directory.
+It would look something like ssadaemon-0.56/usr/src/ssa-1.0  where ssa-1.0 would hold all of the source files required to build the ssa kernel module.
-    - once you are in the new directory with the copies source files, run `dh_make --single --native --email internetresearchlab@internet.byu.edu` (Or on the Ubuntu lab machine, `makedh`)
+    - once you are in the new directory with the copied source files, run `dh_make --single --native --email internetresearchlab@internet.byu.edu` (Or on the Ubuntu lab machine, `makedh`)
     - Then `cd` into the debian folder, and remove any files that you don't need.
 For a simple package, just run `rm *.ex; rm *.EX; rm README.source`
     - You will need to edit the changelog to say `softwareName (version) release; urgency=level` then after the * enter the notes for the release.
     Eg: `ssadaemon (0.12) focal; urgency=low` The software would be the ssadaemon, the version would be version 0.12, the release would be focal, and the urgency would be low. the parenthesis are important for the version.